 Editing layout’s modifiers table is another major function of the Low level editor.
 The entire lower half of the Low level window is dedicated to this task.

-Modifier keys do not produce any characters themselves, but their combined state (on/off) defines which (if any) characters are generated by character-producing keys.
-KbdEdit supports four standard modifiers: SHIFT, CTRL, ALT and the less known KANA modifier.
+Modifier keys do not produce any characters themselves, but their combined state (on/off) defines which, if any, character is generated by each of the character-producing keys.

 Active vs. Unused modifier combinations

-Depending on a particular layout, not all possible combinations are actually needed.
-For instance, standard US English keyboard uses only 4 combinations (BASE, SHIFT, CTRL and SHIFT+CTRL).
+Depending on the particular layout, not all possible combinations are actually needed or even valid.
+For instance, the standard US English keyboard uses only 4 combinations (BASE, SHIFT, CTRL and SHIFT+CTRL).
 ALT combinations are not used at all, and most keys do not even have a CTRL or CTRL+SHIFT mapping.
-The layouts that do use ALT do so only for a limited number of ALT combinations, typically only ALT+CTRL and sometimes SHIFT+ALT+CTRL.

-Modifier combinations that are valid for a given layout are displayed in the Active modifier combinations list.
+The Active modifier combinations list shows modifier combinations that are used by the given layout.
 The combinations shown here are available for mapping in the High level editor.
-Remaining combinations are listed in the Unused modifier combinations.
+The remaining combinations are listed in the Unused modifier combinations.

 When a combination is removed from the “active” list, all of its “high-level” mappings are lost too.
 In this case KbdEdit will prompt you to confirm this potentially destructive operation.